openshift-integration/camel-k-example-event-streaming/README.didact.md

 ([^ execute](didact://?commandId=vscode.didact.sendNamedTerminalAString&text=camelTerm$$oc%20new-project%20event-streaming-messaging-broker&completion=Created%20new%20project%20for%20running%20the%20AMQ%20Broker.
 "Create project for running AMQ Broker"){.didact})

-Now, we can go to the OpenShift 4.x WebConsole page, use the OperatorHub menu item on left hand side menu and use it to find and install "AMQ Broker".
+Now, we can go to the OpenShift 4.x WebConsole page, use the OperatorHub menu item on the left hand side menu and use it to find and install "AMQ Broker".
-This will install the operator and may take couple minutes to install.
+This will install the operator and may take a couple minutes to install.

 With the operator installed and running on the project, then we can proceed and create the broker instance: